corsairmarks/deassimilate_machines/mod/README.md

     * Refactor `species_rights` overrides to follow new file paths
     * Creating a brand-new living standard for Machine Dissociation instead of using a workaround with the existing living standard Hive Dissociation
     * No longer requires Utopia (but still requires Synthetic Dawn)
+* 5.0.1 Fix bug which caused each year deassimilating machines to create a new mechanical species, rather than finding the existing one

 ## Source Code